dalbay/Angular-and-NET_Core-Sample-App/README.md

 	  }
 	}
   ```
   Right-click.
 Open in Terminal.
 Write in here dotnet run.
-In here now we can see that all the books were loaded successfully.
+Click on Books tab; all the books were loaded successfully.
   ![Home page - naviagtion](images/books1.png)

 <br/>

 ### 6. Designing the Create Page
-Design the Create Page, which we are going to use to add new books to our collection.
+Design the Create Page - to add new books to our collection.

-- ClientApp -> src -> app -> components -> books -> new-book -> new-book.component.html file and design the view.
+- Go to ClientApp -> src -> app -> components -> books -> new-book -> *new-book.component.html* file and design the view.
   ```HTML
 	<div class="add-book">
 	<form action="">